joeylevy/gallery-by-supsystic/readme.txt

 1.2.
 Border type - here you have the opportunity:

- - select 4 different types of border - Solid, Dotted, Dashed, Double;
+ - select 4 different types of photo gallery  border - Solid, Dotted, Dashed, Double;
- - select the color of border for images;
+ - select the colour of border for images;
- - define the border width.
+ - define the border width

 This option can be disabled.
 Simply select value - “None” for Border Type.

 1.3.
-Shadow
+Photo Shadow

 Activate “Available” radio button to see the settings of this option.
-Shadow option of Gallery by Supsystic  allows you:
+Shadow option of photo Gallery by Supsystic allows you:

  - show the shadow when mouse is over the image. there are two types of this option: show / hide the shadow when mouse is on picture;
  - overlay image with shadow ;
- - choose the color of shadow;
+ - choose the colour of shadow;
  - set the shadow blur in percent;
  - specify the offset of the shadow by X and Y.

 1.4.
 Pop-up Image - here you can:

  - choose the “Big Image” theme for popup image of grid gallery - to do this you need simply click a “Choose theme” button and select one of the great themes.
-One of the themes include the navigation control with thumbnails of images, which is much simplify and speed up access to all images of the gallery.
+One of the themes include the navigation control with thumbnails of images, which is much simplify and speed up access to all images of the photo gallery.
  - select the transition of pop-image - Fade, Elastic, None.
  - enable the slideshow option - you need activate “Available” radio button to see the settings of this option. here you can set speed of slideshow and activate slideshow autostart.
 If you activate it - slideshow starts when big image open in popup, if don’t - you have the ability to start slideshow whenever you want.
 In any case, on the big image will be slideshow controls.